 - Have you recently stopped smoking, drinking coffee, drinking alcohol or using recreational drugs?
 If so, you may be experience headaches related to withdrawal.

 - Do your headaches occur after reading or working on the computer?
 Have you had a recent change in your eyeglasses prescription?
+You can try changing to glasses to air optix contact lenses.
 Your headache may be caused by eye strain, Andover family optometry can help you to diagnose any kind of eye issues.

 - Do you spend a significant portion of your day working at a desk or computer?
 Is your workspace ergonomically correct?
 Do you feel tension in your neck and shoulders at the end of the day?
 If your workspace is not ergonomically correct, you are at risk for a tension headache caused by straining of the muscles in your neck and upper back that will transmit this tension to your scalp causing a band-like tension headache.